UAVenture/ros-setups/intel-edison/README.md

 `sudo ./install_ros.sh`

 If all went well you should have a ROS installtion.
 Hook your Edison up to the Pixhawk and run a test.
-See this page (TODO) for instructions.
+See this page for instructions: https://pixhawk.org/peripherals/onboard_computers/intel_edison

+# Python Flight App

+Once you have a functional ROS setup you can *very carefully* perform an offboard flight using the setpoint_demo.py script.
+This script assumes that you have already successfully run `roslaunch mavros px4.launch`.

+WARNING WARNING: Make sure you can take control via RC transmitter at any time, things can go quite wrong.
+Also be aware that there isn't any velocity control currently and the multirotor will use max velocity at times.
+Read the code before you fly so you know what to expect.

+Launch the demo by running:

+`./setpoint_demo.py`

+and once it is running activate offboard control on your RC transmitter.